syncfusion-content/fileformat-docs/FileFormat/DocIO/Footnotes and endnotes.md

 Footnote/Endnote separator is used to separate the text body content and footnote/endnote by a small line.

-A footnote/endnote continuation separator is used to indicating that the footnote/endnote is carried over from the previous page by a line running across the top section.
+A footnote/endnote continuation separator is used to indicate the footnote/endnote is carried over from the previous page by a line running across the top section.

-A footnote/endnote continuation notice is used to indicating that the footnote/endnote is continue to the next page by special character or word preserved at the bottom of the footer.
+A footnote/endnote continuation notice is used to indicate the footnote/endnote is continued to the next page by special character or word preserved at the bottom of the footer.

-The following code snippet shows how to change the default footnote separator.
+The following code example shows how to change the default footnote separator.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Create a section
+//Creates a section

 IWSection section = document.AddSection();

-//Add a paragraph to a section
+//Adds a paragraph to a section

 IWParagraph paragraph = section.AddParagraph();

-//Append the text to paragraph
+//Appends the text to paragraph

 paragraph.AppendText("Working with footnotes");

-//Formatting the text
+//Formats the text

 paragraph.ApplyStyle(BuiltinStyle.Heading1);

-//Add a paragraph to a section
+//Adds a paragraph to a section

 paragraph = section.AddParagraph();

-//Append the footnotes
+//Appends the footnotes

 WFootnote footnote = (WFootnote)paragraph.AppendFootnote(Syncfusion.DocIO.FootnoteType.Footnote);

 WTextBody separator = document.Footnotes.Separator;

-//Replace the default foot note separate by text
+//Replaces the default footnote separated by text

 separator.Paragraphs[0].Text = "Footnote separator";

-//Set the footnote character format
+//Sets the footnote character format

 footnote.MarkerCharacterFormat.SubSuperScript = SubSuperScript.SuperScript;